 Planning for future challenges

-Investing in a succession plan is vital as these individuals will be the next generation of leaders who will one day be responsible for the continuity of the company.
+Investing in a succession plan is important.
+These people will be the future leaders.
+They will ensure the company continues to run smoothly..
 Not investing in the development of your future executives will only mean that they will not have the necessary competencies to take the business through future challenges.

 Recruiting top level managers externally is always an option.
 However, this will hinder the stability of the business and negatively affect the sense of direction that the company is moving towards, creating uncertainty in all levels.

 On the other hand, a clearly defined and well-communicated succession plan allows employees to know that there is opportunity for career growth internally.
 Aligning their career development with the hierarchy of the business not only creates a motivated workforce, but also creates a highly skilled and capable group of employees.

 Aligning your succession plan with the company’s strategy is crucial.
 Additionally, it is important to ensure that the procedures and processes in place support the growth of individuals.
 The plan of which employees will fill which higher level positions is less important than developing the right skills, experience and knowledge in these employees so that they have the ability to take on the job when the time arises.

 Part of this strategic development includes forecasting the skills your business will require in the years to come and developing these skills within your current workforce.
 This will result in your business reducing its reactive approach to filling positions, putting you ahead of your competitors.

 That said, succession planning is about more than just equipping the next generation with the aptitude for the job, it also needs to focus on the original vision.
 Companies are created because their founders believe in a cause and it is this vision that shapes and directs the growth of the business.
 If the future leaders do not embody this vision, the company risks losing sight of its original goal once the founders are no longer at the helm.